So many website designers overlook security as part of their WordPress site launch.

-Always make sure your security ‘cannons’ are ready to fire!
-Left unchecked, anyone can keep trying your password until they eventually figure it out.
+Left unchecked, anyone can keep trying your password until they eventually figure it out (If you’re wondering how much time they have on their hands, please consider that they use software for this).
 And once they’re in?
-Odds are, they are trying to show ads to your readers, serve malware, or maybe redirect traffic to their site, any of which can get your site blacklisted.
+Odds are, they are trying to show ads to your readers, serve malware, or maybe redirect traffic to their site, any of which can get your site blacklisted from the search engine.

-It’s helpful to enable email alerts so there’s a notification when someone is locked out of your site, and to routinely check the “bad login” logs.
-Here’s a few plugins that can help with that:
+For monitoring and hardening, save time with automation.
+Enable email alerts so there’s a notification when someone is locked out of your site, and to routinely check the “bad login” logs to make sure they don’t have your login username.

-- If you’re already using Jetpack, turn on the “security” option for a more effortless option.
+- If you’re already using Jetpack, turn on the “security” option.

-What are these hackers/spammers doing?
-Sucuri takes you through what they’re up to and how to fix it.
+What are these hackers and spammers doing?
+These are my favorite guides from Sucuri that take you through what they’re up to and how to fix it.

 - How to clean the SEO spam hack

 - How to remove malware from your WordPress site